amourelato/RPSA_Incomplete_Penetrance/WT_RPSA_Analysis/WT_RPSA_Analysis_README.txt

 data/
 Contains raw input files and intermediate data:
 - SHAPEIT5_Phased/ Private phased genotype data from the sequenced individuals in the ICA-RPSA cohort (not uploaded).
 See notes below
-- Unphased_chr3_VCF/ Private phased genotype data from the sequenced members of kindreds ICA-AX and ICA-AS in the ICA-RPSA cohort (not uploaded).
+- Unphased_chr3_VCF/ Private unphased genotype data from the sequenced members of kindreds ICA-AX and ICA-AS in the ICA-RPSA cohort (not uploaded).
 See notes below
 - Multiplex_Structure_and_Denovo_Haplotype_Assignment/ helper text files for 01_Identify_WT_Haplotype_Export_Distance_WT_Seq.py to indicate samples that belong to the same kindred, and haplotypes corresponding to the WT RPSA carrying sequence for the individuals with denovo mutations.
 - Individual_Blocks_Group_Phenotype/ helper text files for 07_Block_Bootstrap_Resampling_Coding.py, 08_Block_Bootstrap_Resampling_5UTR.py, 09_Block_Bootstrap_Resampling_Odds_Ratio_Coding.py, 10_Block_Bootstrap_Resampling_Odds_Ratio_5UTR.py to indicate blocks of samples
 - GnomAD_v3_chr3_MAF/ chromosome 3 minor allele frequencies obtained from GnomAD v3, required for 05_ICA_AX_Sibling_Discordant.py and 06_ICA_AS_Sibling_Discordant.py, not uploaded due to GitHub size restrictions